electronicarts/texturesets/README.md

 # Texture Sets

-Texture sets is a plugin developed for UE5, and provides an opt-in framework for building advanced, streamlined texture pipelines.
+Texture Sets is a plugin developed for UE5, and provides an opt-in framework for building advanced, streamlined texture pipelines.

 ![](./Docs/Img/tiltshift_textureset_01.png)